Alibi (1955 film)

 Alibi is a 1955 West German crime drama film directed by Alfred Weidenmann and starring O.E.
 Hasse, Martin Held and Hardy Krüger.
 It was shot at the Tempelhof Studios in West Berlin and on location in Hamburg.
 The film's sets were designed by the art director Rolf Zehetbauer.

+Synopsis

+A hotshot newspaper reporter is summoned for jury service.
+Young Harald Meinhardt is charged with killing Frau Overbeck, the wife of a very successful scientist, with whom he was having an affair.
+The journalist Peter Hansen is the only member of the jury to vote against Meinhardt's conviction.
+He launches a newspaper campaign to demonstrate his innocence, and sets out to identify the real killer.